Asymptotic regularity of a generalised stochastic Halpern scheme: Introduction

 where, over some fixed probability space $(\Omega,\mathcal F,\PP)$, $x_0$ and $u$ are arbitrary $X$-valued random variables chosen as a fixed starting point and as an anchor of the iteration, respectively, $(\xi_n),(\delta_n)$ are sequences of $X$-valued random variables representing the stochastic noise, and $(\alpha_n),(\beta_n)\subseteq [0,1]$ are suitable \emph{nonstochastic} parameter sequences.

-Our main scheme (\ref{sHM}) represents a stochastic analogue of the deterministic Halpern-Mann scheme for two operators, schematically appearing already in \cite{NND2012}, and recently rediscovered in a much more generalized setting in \cite{DP2023}.
+Our main scheme (\ref{sHM}) represents a stochastic analogue of the deterministic Halpern-Mann scheme for two operators (HM), schematically appearing already in \cite{NND2012}, and recently (re-)discovered in a much more generalized setting in \cite{DP2023}.
 This scheme integrates two of the most prominent methods for approximating fixed points for nonexpansive mappings, the Krasnoselskii-Mann method \cite{Kra1955,Man1953} and Halpern's method \cite{Hal1967} (see also \cite{Wit1992} and \cite{Xu2002}), with the intended gain of combining the beneficial features of both, in particular the strong convergence of Halpern's method even in infinite dimensional spaces.
-We conjecture that this combination gains further significance in the stochastic setting, where we anticipate that it can be used in particular to devise novel reinforcement learning algorithms or stochastic splitting methods.
+We propose that this combination gains further significance in the stochastic setting, where we anticipate that it can be used in particular to devise novel reinforcement learning algorithms or stochastic splitting methods.

 In contrast to the deterministic scheme, \eqref{sHM} is designed to capture situations in which one does not have direct access to $Tx_n$ (respectively $Uy_n$), but can only use noisy versions $\tilde T$ of $T$ (and $\tilde U$ of $U$).
-Intuitively, $\xi_n$ would then represent the difference between $Tx_n$ and the corresponding approximation of $Tx_n$ obtained from $\tilde T$ through a suitable sampling method (and similarly for $\delta_n$ and $Uy_n$), though our presentation is fully abstract and we will make no assumptions about $\xi_n$ or $\delta_n$, other than imposing controls on the means $\EE[\norm{\xi_n}]$ and $\EE[\norm{\delta_n}]$, which however are carefully chosen so that they can be achieved in concrete scenarios through sampling methods such as minibatching under suitable assumptions.
-In particular, we make no independence assumptions on the noise terms $\xi_n$ and $\delta_n$.
+Intuitively, $\xi_n$ would then represent the difference between $Tx_n$ and the corresponding approximation of $Tx_n$ obtained from $\tilde T$ through a suitable sampling method (and similarly for $\delta_n$ and $Uy_n$), though our presentation is fully abstract and we will make no assumptions about $\xi_n$ or $\delta_n$, other than imposing controls on $\EE[\norm{\xi_n}]$ and $\EE[\norm{\delta_n}]$, in a way which can be easily achieved in concrete scenarios through sampling methods such as minibatching, as will also be discussed later.

+To date, only the very simple instance of \eqref{sHM} corresponding to a stochastic variant of Halpern's method (H) has been previously studied.
+Concretely, setting $U:=\mathrm{Id}$ and $\delta_n:=0$ gives rise to the iteration

+considered on an abstract level in \cite{BC2024} (for finite dimensional normed spaces), a scheme which in the Euclidean setting has recently received a great deal of attention in the context of stochastic monotone inclusion problems \cite{Caietal2022,Dia2020,LTZ2024,YR2021}.
+In all cases, controlling the variance of the noise terms is crucial for convergence, and this is just one of several elements that makes the analysis of stochastic schemes such as \eqref{sH} markedly different from that of their nonstochastic counterparts, some of the others being a focus on \emph{oracle} complexity, and the relevance of stochastic methods to statistics and machine learning.